Solvang_image6

 Where to Stay, Eat and Drink in This Charming Danish Village—Just a 2-Hour Drive From Los Angeles

 Tucked in the Santa Ynez Valley and surrounded by wineries is the unique, peaceful and one-of-a-kind storybook Danish Village of California—Solvang.
 Just over a two-hour drive from Los Angeles, transport yourself to this picturesque European town in the middle of the Golden State.
 With fantastic food choices, countless wine-tasting opportunities and the authentic Danish-style architecture surrounding you, Solvang is an ideal destination for your next weekend escape—especially since a flight to Europe isn’t in the books as of now.
 Plan a trip from Friday to Sunday afternoon and you’ll spend the perfect amount of time relaxing and resetting in Solvang.
-Welcome to your next getaway, “a little slice of Denmark in Southern California.”
-Solvang Itinerary
+Welcome to your next getaway, ā€œa little slice of Denmark in Southern California.ā€Ā Solvang Itinerary

 Stay & Dine Solvang Itinerary

-For a modern stay, book a room at The Landsby, an innovative boutique hotel with the most stylish accommodations.
-The clean design, contemporary elements and Scandinavian aesthetic will have you wanting to move in!
-The rooms have been sealed with a sticker on each hotel door to ensure new guests it has been cleaned and sanitized.
-Each room is spacious—the Junior Suite is ideal for two people; it features a king bed, soaking tub, lower living room area and a courtyard patio.
-After you’re all checked in, head to on-site restaurant Mad + Vin (make sure you make a reservation!) for dinner and drinks.
+After you’re all checked in, head to on-site restaurant Mad + Vin for dinner and drinks.
 Sip on a Withered Passion or Blood Orange Bourbon Sour cocktail in the idyllic atmosphere.
 Chef Beto Huizar recommends the ceviche, flat-iron steak and roasted vegetable dish (vegan friendly!).
-Upon arriving back to your room with a full stomach, slip into one of the luxurious striped robes and enjoy a restful night’s sleep.
+Upon arriving back to your room with a full stomach, slip into one of the luxurious striped robes.
+Then you’ll get to enjoy a restful night’s sleep.Ā

 For a more traditional stay, check out the Mirabelle Inn—another boutique hotel but with similarities to a cozy bed and breakfast.
 With only 12 guest suites, visitors are given exceptional service.
 Most rooms include a romantic fireplace and whirlpool tub, while every suite is accompanied with a bottle of complimentary Coquelicot wine.
 Whether you’re staying at the inn or elsewhere in Solvang, don’t miss out on dining at the impeccable First & Oak restaurant.
 The wine pairing with a selection from each menu section is an unmatched experience, providing fresh flavors from local ingredients.
-In 2019, First & Oak even received The Michelin Plate, making it the first-ever Michelin-named restaurant in Santa Ynez Valley.
+In 2019, First & Oak even received The Michelin Plate, making it the first-ever Michelin-named restaurant in Santa Ynez Valley.Ā Ā

 EXP 10/20

-Breakfast Bites Solvang Itinerary
+Breakfast BitesĀ Solvang Itinerary

 For breakfast, or to satisfy a sweet tooth, walk on over to Birkholm’s Bakery.
 Birkholm’s Bakery is a Solvang staple—serving the town for 69 years, to be exact.
-Thomas Birkholm, the third-generation co-owner of Birkholm’s Bakery, currently runs the nook with his father and is set to take over the shop.
-He points out the photo on the wall next to the cookie tubs, “That photo is me as a little boy, my father and my grandfather all baking together.”
-27 layers of deliciousness (aka butter and sugar) make up these sweet Danish pastries.
-Their cookie tubs make for a tasty souvenir to bring home to friends, neighbors or family!
+Thomas Birkholm is the third-generation co-owner of Birkholm’s Bakery.
+Currently he runs the nook with his father and is set to take over the shop.
+He points out the photo on the wall next to the cookie tubs.

 Around Town